Victoria "Porkchop" Parker

-Victoria "Porkchop" Parker, stage name of Victor Ray Bowling, is an American drag performer and actor who came to international attention on the first season of RuPaul's Drag Race.
+Victor Ray Bowling (born 16 January 1970), known by his stage persona Victoria "Porkchop" Parker, is an American drag queen and actor who came to international attention on the first season of RuPaul's Drag Race.
 He is notable in part for being the first contestant ever eliminated in the history of the franchise.
-Parker has also appeared elsewhere on television in and out of drag, and he has also served as a backup dancer for Miley Cyrus.
+Bowling has also appeared elsewhere on television in and out of drag, and he has also served as a backup dancer for Miley Cyrus.

-Parker has been deemed one of the show's most successful and recognizable drag queens.
-Although finishing last on his season of Drag Race, Parker has won over 100 pageants in his career as a drag queen and has toured internationally.
-He has frequently appeared as a guest on later seasons of Drag Race as Parker, with RuPaul often explicitly paying him homage due to his position as the first eliminated queen in the show's history.
+Bowling has been deemed one of the show's most successful and recognizable drag queens.
+Although finishing last on his season of Drag Race, Bowling has won over 100 pageants in his career as a drag queen and has toured internationally.
+He has frequently appeared as a guest on later seasons of Drag Race, with RuPaul often explicitly paying him homage due to his position as the first eliminated contestant in the show's history.

 Early life

 Bowling was born in Anderson, South Carolina, and raised in Fayetteville, North Carolina.
 He attended E.E.
 Smith High School.
-During his childhood, he attended youth theater at Cape Fear Regional Theater.
+During his childhood, he attended youth theater at Cape Fear Regional Theater, and also partook in show choir.
 He was kicked out of his parents' home for being gay.